glmenta/DSA-LinkedLists/README.md

 ### JS has no inherent LL; But we create it through a class.

+### Singly vs Doubly:
+    -Singly => better if its for fast insert/deletion but slower if bigger data -Doubly => Can traverse forward/backward, deleting does not require to start from head and requires more memory

 ### Singly Linked Lists
 ```
 let linkedList = {